quickbrownfox319/quickbrownfox319.github.io/_posts/2020-02-26-SF-Coffeeshops-to-work-At.md

 ### WiFi
 WiFi is pretty good here, with no noticeable drops in connection and a reasonably fast connection.
 Even with a dozen+ people inside there were never any hiccups.
 I probably would not recommend torrenting things here.

-### Workability Rating
+### Workability
 Lots of seating, lots of outlets, no *real* expectation of buying anything when you come in (though you should be nice and do it), good wifi.
 Negatives are for the lack of heat.
 Wouldn't kill to turn up the thermostat a tiny bit.
-I'd give this a 9/10.
+I'd give this a 8/10.

 Ambience: 8/10
 Coffee: 6/10
-Workability: 9/10
+Workability: 8/10

 ## Peets Coffee on 10th & Mission St.
 ### Coffee